EricssonResearch/cloud-native-app-simulator/docs/generator-parameters.md

 HydraGen supports parameters to express the computational complexity or stress a microservice exerts on the different hardware resources.
 Initially, CPU-bounded or network-bounded tasks are implemented.
 The complexity of a CPU-bounded task can be described based on the time a busy-wait is executed, while the load on the network I/O can be described by specifying parameters such as the call forwarding mode and the request/response size for each service endpoint call.

+Documentation for implementing a new stressor can be found [here](stressors.md).

 ### CPU Complexity

 #### Required attributes